Skip to main content

 1. Jurisdiction and Location

-The geographic location of the subpoenaed person may increase or decrease how much it costs to subpoena someone.
+The geographic location of the subpoenaed person may significantly affect the cost of subpoenaing someone.
 Serving subpoenas in rural areas often involves higher costs due to longer distances and difficulties in accessibility.
 Internationally served subpoenas may add extra costs due to compliance with international agreements, shipping, and other complexities.

 2. Method of Service